Editorial Policies & Ethical Guidelines to Publication

-- A reviewer should respect the intellectual independence of the authors.
+- A reviewers should respect the intellectual independence of the authors.

-- A reviewer should treat a manuscript as a confidential document.
+- A reviewers should treat a manuscript as a confidential document.

-- A reviewer should judge objectively the quality of the manuscript.
+- A reviewers should judge objectively the quality of the manuscript.

 - Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.

-- A reviewer should be sensitive to the appearance of a conflict of interest when the manuscript under review is related to the reviewer’s work in progress or published.
+- A reviewers should be sensitive to the appearance of a conflict of interest when the manuscript under review is related to the reviewer’s work in progress or published.

-- A reviewer should not evaluate a manuscript authored or co-authored by a person with whom the reviewer has a personal or professional connection if the relationship would bias judgment of the manuscript.
+- A reviewers should not evaluate a manuscript authored or co-authored by a person with whom the reviewer has a personal or professional connection if the relationship would bias judgment of the manuscript.

-- A reviewer should call to the editor’s attention any significant similarity between the manuscript under consideration and any published paper or any manuscript submitted concurrently to another journal.
+- A reviewers should call to the editor’s attention any significant similarity between the manuscript under consideration and any published paper or any manuscript submitted concurrently to another journal.

-- A reviewer should act promptly, submitting a report in a timely manner.
+- A reviewers should act promptly, submitting a report in a timely manner.

 - Reviewers should not use or disclose unpublished information, arguments, or interpretations contained in a manuscript under consideration, except with the consent of the author.